Quantifying Local Point-Group-Symmetry Order in Complex Particle Systems: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the National Science Foundation, Division of Materials Research under a Computational and Data-Enabled Science and Engineering ($\mathrm{CDS\&E}$) Award \# DMR 2302470.
+This research was supported by the National Science Foundation, Division of Materials Research under a Computational and Data-Enabled Science and Engineering (CDS\&E) Award \# DMR 2302470, and by a Vannevar Bush Faculty Fellowship sponsored by the Department of the Navy, Office of Naval Research under ONR award number N00014-22-1-2821.
+This computational work used Anvil at Purdue through allocation DMR 140129 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 Computational resources and services were provided by Advanced Research Computing at the University of Michigan, Ann Arbor.
-We thank Jen Bradley, Dr. Joshua Anderson, Dr. Sun-Ting Tsai and Prof. Michael Engel, for valuable discussions and insightful suggestions during the course of this work.
-We also thank Dr. Brandon Butler for his early contributions, published in his PhD dissertation (ref), which inspired this work.
+We thank Dr. Joshua Anderson, Dr. Sun-Ting Tsai and Prof. Michael Engel, for valuable discussions and insightful suggestions during the course of this work.
+We also thank Dr. Brandon Butler for his early contributions, published in his PhD dissertation,\cite{butler_development_2024} which inspired this work.